All in the Mind (album): Critical reception

 All in the Mind received positive reviews from critics.
 Gareth Grundy of Select wrote that All in the Mind would "induce a rapid rethink" in those assuming the Bucketheads project dissolved after the success of "The Bomb!"
 He felt the album's "edge" was provided by Gonzalez mixing his capable hip hop skills with disco music, and highlighted "Time and Space" as the album's best track.
 Leigh Anne Fitzpatrick of Spin felt that the album offered a "refreshing break" from the high-speed sound of techno and rave music.
 She highlighted "The Bomb!" for its catchy refrain, and felt the remaining tracks "provide the perfect background for any toe-tappin', fist-bumpin', hip-swayin' groove collective."
+The Independent concluded that "these tracks are mashed together with forceful abandon, but the turntable-scratched origins of Gonzalez's samples renders some of the grooves a little brittle and repetitive...
+Which, admittedly, is hardly a drawback in his genre."

 Among retrospective reviews, John Bush of AllMusic wrote that the album "explores a great-sounding fusion of disco-funk and house that works well," highlighting the album's hit singles as well as "Sayin' Dope", "Jus' Plain Funky" and "Went".
 In The Virgin Encyclopedia of Nineties Music, writer Colin Larkin wrote that the record "confirmed the promise" laid by "The Bomb!", and noted how the album was a major departure from the established style that defined Gonzalez's music with Masters of Work.
 Reviewing the reissue, Kris Needs of Record Collector wrote that the "cut-and- paste beats and sample-based rough house" would become "a major influence through to the next decade."
 He concluded: "In today’s laptop-and- autotune quagmire, it’s time to hear again from a real master at work."
 In the 2000 third edition of the All Time Top 1000 Albums, All in the Mind ranked at number 31 on a list of the all-time top 50 dance albums.

 "The Bomb!
 (These Sounds Fall Into My Mind)" emerged when house producers began to heavily incorporate the influence of disco in their music, and the song was widely regarded as an example of the fusion.
 Charles Aaron of Spin would later describe the song as "essential '90s funk" that mixed styles of electro, house and hip hop.
 In their 2006 list of "The 100 Greatest Dance Songs," where "The Bomb!" was ranked 65th, Slant magazine wrote that the song "brought disco revivalism to the world of jock jams."
 For the song's entry in the book 1001 Songs You Must Hear Before You Die, "The Bomb!" is credited for influencing an array of producers who sample in a "clever" fashion, as well as for inspiring "a whole host of disco gems being updated."